-structions] (If you have nothing to report, write "none" or "n/a") TYPE OF INTANGIBLE BUSINESS ENTITY TO W VHICH THE PROPERTY RELATES - PART E - LIABILITIES [Major debts - See instructions] (If you have nothing to report, write "none" or "n/a") NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSES [Ownership or pos (If you have nothing to report, write "none" or "n/a") itions in certain types of bus inesses - See instructions] BUSI IESS ENTITY # 1 BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY None.
-1 ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST IF ANY OF PARTS A THROUGH G ARE CONTINUED ON A SEPARATE SHE ET.
-PLEASE CHECK HERE · SIGNATURE OF FILER: ORNEY SIGNATURE ONLY Signature: If a certified public acco in good standing with th ORNEY SIGNATURE ONLY buntant licensed under Chapter 473, or attorney ne Florida Bar prepared this form for you, he or Signature: If a certified public according good standing with the she must complete the I, DRNEY SIGNATURE ONLY buntant licensed under Chapter 473, or attorney ne Florida Bar prepared this form for you, he or following statement: Signature: If a certified public according good standing with the she must complete the I, ORNEY SIGNATURE ONLY buntant licensed under Chapter 473, or attorney ne Florida Bar prepared this form for you, he or following statement: Signature: If a certified public according good standing with the she must complete the I, ORNEY SIGNATURE ONLY buntant licensed under Chapter 473, or attorney ne Florida Bar prepared this form for you, he or following statement: , prepared the CE with Section 112.3145, Florida Statutes, and the .
-Upon my reasonable knowledge and belief, the e and correct.
-Signature: If a certified public acco in good standing with the she must complete the I, ORNEY SIGNATURE ONLY buntant licensed under Chapter 473, or attorney he Florida Bar prepared this form for you, he or following statement: , prepared the CE with Section 112.3145, Florida Statutes, and the Upon my reasonable knowledge and belief, the e and correct.
-Signature: Markana Date Signed: If a certified public acco in good standing with the she must complete the I, ORNEY SIGNATURE ONLY buntant licensed under Chapter 473, or attorney he Florida Bar prepared this form for you, he or following statement: , prepared the CE with Section 112.3145, Florida Statutes, and the Upon my reasonable knowledge and belief, the e and correct.
-Signature: Machine Signed: FILING INSTRUCTIONS: If a certified public acco in good standing with the she must complete the I, DRNEY SIGNATURE ONLY puntant licensed under Chapter 473, or attorney the Florida Bar prepared this form for you, he or following statement: , prepared the CE with Section 112.3145, Florida Statutes, and the .
-Upon my reasonable knowledge and belief, the e and correct.
-Signature: Mathematical Signature: Date Signed: FILING INSTRUCTIONS: If you were mailed the form by the Commission on Ethics or a County If a certified public acco in good standing with the she must complete the I, DRNEY SIGNATURE ONLY ountant licensed under Chapter 473, or attorney he Florida Bar prepared this form for you, he or following statement: , prepared the CE with Section 112.3145, Florida Statutes, and the .
-Upon my reasonable knowledge and belief, the e and correct. e: Signature: Mathematical Signature: Date Signed: FILING INSTRUCTIONS: If you were mailed the form by the Commission on Ethics or a County Supervisor of Elections for your annual disclosure filing, return the form to that location.
-To determine what category your position falls under, see page 3 of instructions.
-If a certified public accordin good standing with the she must complete the instructions to the form. disclosure herein is true CPA/Attorney Signature Date Signed: Candidates file this form MULTIPLE FILING UNN ORNEY SIGNATURE ONLY Duntant licensed under Chapter 473, or attorney he Florida Bar prepared this form for you, he or following statement: , prepared the CE with Section 112.3145, Florida Statutes, and the Upon my reasonable knowledge and belief, the e and correct. e: together with their filing papers.
-ECESSARY: A candidate who files a Form ris not required to file with the Commission Signature: MMDMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM If a certified public acco in good standing with the she must complete the I, ORNEY SIGNATURE ONLY Duntant licensed under Chapter 473, or attorney butter for Florida Bar prepared this form for you, he or following statement: Signature: MMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM If a certified public acco in good standing with the she must complete the I, ORNEY SIGNATURE ONLY Duntant licensed under Chapter 473, or attorney be Florida Bar prepared this form for you, he or following statement: Signature: MMDMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM If a certified public acco in good standing with the she must complete the I, ORNEY SIGNATURE ONLY Duntant licensed under Chapter 473, or attorney he Florida Bar prepared this form for you, he or following statement:
+(If you have nothing to report, write "none" or "n/a") • • tructions] TYPE OF INTANGIBLE BUSINESS ENTITY TO M /HICH THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See instructions] (If you have nothing to report, write "none" or "n/a") NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSES [Ownership or pos itions in cortain types of hus inassas - Saa instructions] (If you have nothing to report, write "none" or "n/a") NESS ENTITY # 1 BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY BUSINESS ENTIT # 2 ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS PART G - TRAINING For elected municipal officers, appointed school agency created under Part III, Chapter 163 required to complete annual eth nics training pursuant to section on 112.3142, F.S.
+IF ANY OF PARTS A THROUGH G ARE CONTINUED ON A SEPARATE SHE ET, PLEASE CHECK HERE SIGNATURE OF FILER: Signature: CPA or ATTORNEY SIGNATURE ONLY If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: I, Date Signed: in good standing with the she must complete the I, he Florida Bar prepared this form for you, he or following statement: , prepared the CE vith Section 112.3145, Florida Statutes, and the Upon my reasonable knowledge and belief, the e and correct. in good standing with the she must complete the I, he Florida Bar prepared this form for you, he or following statement: , prepared the CE vith Section 112.3145, Florida Statutes, and the Upon my reasonable knowledge and belief, the e and correct. in good standing with the she must complete the I, he Florida Bar prepared this form for you, he or following statement: , prepared the CE with Section 112.3145, Florida Statutes, and the Upon my reasonable knowledge and belief, the e and correct.
+Date Signed: FILING INSTRUCTIONS: If you were mailed the form by the Commission on Ethics or a County Supervisor of Elections for your annual disclosure filing, return the form to that location.
+To determine what category your position falls under, see page 3 of instructions. in good standing with the she must complete the l, together with their filing papers.
+ECESSARY: A candidate who files a Form is not required to file with the Commission Date Signed: FILING INSTRUCTIONS: If you were mailed the form by the Commission on Ethics or a County Supervisor of Elections for your annual disclosure filing, return the form to that location.
+To determine what category your position falls in good standing with the she must complete the she must conduct on the form.
+If the she must be she way instructions to the form.
+If the she must be she way instructions to the form.
+The she way is the she way instruction of the she way instructions is the she way instructions to the form.
+The she way is the together with their filing papers.
+ECESSARY: A candidate who files a Form is not required to file with the Commission